Awards

 Submission of application forms

-Use the included form to apply for the CoARC George G. Burton, MD Student Educational Research Scholarship.
+Use the included form to apply for the CoARC George G. Burton, MD Faculty and Student Educational Research Scholarship.
 The application should be single spaced.
 Please sign and submit all documentation as one PDF.
 Email the completed packet to Bonnie Marrs (bonnie@coarc.com).

 Incomplete applications will not be considered.
 Additional material pertinent to an application submitted after the deadline will only be considered if the material is requested by the CoARC or if prior arrangements were made with the CoARC.

 The CoARC will start accepting applications November 2024.
 The completed application must be submitted by February 1, 2025, for consideration for the annual award.
 Applicants will be notified by April 15th of the decision regarding the scholarship.
 The recipient must attend the CoARC Awards Ceremony during the AARC Summer Forum to receive the award.
-In addition to the $3000.00 scholarship, the CoARC will cover the costs of travel and one nights’ lodging and meals for one recipient, not to exceed $2000.00.
+In addition to the $3,000.00 scholarship, the CoARC will cover the costs of travel and one nights’ lodging and meals for one recipient, not to exceed $2,000.00.
 Itemized receipts are required, and meals are reimbursed at a maximum of $75.00 per person per day.
 Please contact Shane Keene (shane@coarc.com) to set up direct deposit payment.
 If multiple names are listed on the application, only the principal investigator and/ or first author will receive the travel award.

 Project follow-up and completion